Sometimes half the battle of weight loss is just knowing what and how to track certain metrics.

 Got it?
 Alright!
 Now it’s time to calculate your TDEE!

-Total Daily Energy Expenditure (TDEE) is an estimation of how many calories you burn each day including typical exercise.
+Total Daily Energy Expenditure (TDEE) is an estimation of how many calories you burn each day, including physical activity.
+It is calculated by multiplying your Basal Metabolic Rate (BMR) by 1.2 - 1.9 based on your activity level.

 TDEE is just BMR with estimations added in.
 It's the same formula except you add in a multiplier that's dependent on how much "activity" you have in a given day.